mjuettner/aws-ide/Readme.md

 - Vagrant should have enabled the Gnome GUI (for using Visual Studio Code), so you should see a VirtualBox window with that GUI that you can log into.
 - Alternately, you can try executing 'vagrant ssh' from the command line to access the VM directly.

+## Usage

+- Right-click on the desktop and select 'Open Terminal', you can check the AWS CLI is available by executing `aws help`
+- In the Terminal window, launch Visual Studio Code by executing `code`

 ## Continuing Usage